shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Features

-* Interface Based
+* C# Interface Based

-The heart of this library is defined by a few interfaces.
-So one can substitute their own implementations.
-Especially helpful if one wants to define modifiers in Unity for instance.
+The heart of this library is defined by a few C# interfaces, making it easier to understand.
+Also one can substitute their own implementations easily if need be.

 * Supports Generics